 Priceless ornate candelabras and gilt place settings are meticulously cleaned and prepared for display.
 Every table features exquisite flower decorations, candelabra and 6 glasses per person for water, red and white wines, a dessert wine, port and a champagne toast.
 19 stations are set up around the table, each manned by four staff – a page, footman, under butler and a wine butler.
 The staff around the tables use a traffic light system to coordinate the serving of courses.
 After the banqueting table is put together, and the decorative display is delivered, unpacked and positioned in place, the final touches are added which are personally seen by the Queen on the day of the banquet.

 Over the last 24 hours, Palace Attendants have transformed the Ballroom at Buckingham Palace ahead of today’s state visit.
 Approximately 170 guests joined Her Majesty and President Trump for the State Banquet.

-State Banquet was also attended by the Prince Charles of Wales, Duchess of Cornwall, Duke and Duchess of Cambridge, Earl and Countess of Sophie, Princess Royal Anne, Prince and Princess Michael of Kent, delegates of both countries.
+State Banquet was also attended by the Prince Charles of Wales, The Duchess of Cornwall, The Duke and Duchess of Cambridge, The Earl and Countess of Sophie, Princess Royal Anne, Prince and Princess Michael of Kent, delegates of both countries.
 US President Donald Trump along with the Queen and Prince Charles will mark the 75th anniversary of WWII’s Normandy Landings during the state visit.